My Crassula Muscosa is so wonderful!

 This Crassula muscosa is a small plant

 When these stems are pinched, the growth under the pinch begins to branch.
 So I have pinched a lot and have accidentally broken off pieces too.
 I just toss those into the bottom of the terrarium and voila !
 More plants.
 See how easy it is to propagate most succulents?
-But this is a nice plant to have and I am really enjoying it this winter.
+But this is a nice plant to have and I am really enjoying it.